 The module is NOT available to students across other degree courses in the University

 Method of assessment

-10% Essay (1500 words)
+Essay (1250 words) (20%)

-By the end of the module you will be able to:
+On successfully completing the module students will be able to:

-discuss the problems associated with collective decision making
+2 Discuss critically key issues in public economics and the problems associated with collective decision making